 Industries need real-time asset information to make the most of data processing solutions like big data, artificial intelligence (AI), and machine learning.
 The internet of things (IoT) combines sensors and connectivity technologies to collect a range of information from temperature and pressure to material quality and pollution.
-We give you data-driven innovation insights based on our analysis of 7 064 Internet of Things startups & technologies so that you do not miss out on emerging solutions that simplify data acquisition.
+We give you data-driven insights into the top applications of IoT based on our analysis of 7064 startups & technologies so that you do not miss out on emerging solutions that simplify data acquisition.
 These solutions allow you to improve throughput and enhance asset visibility.
-Read more to explore the impact of the internet of things on 10 industries and how they advance your business.
+Read more to explore the top IoT use cases and how they advance your business.

-Tree Map reveals the Impact of the Internet of Things on 10 Industries
+Tree Map reveals the Top Applications of IoT across 10 Industries

 1. Smart Cities